RagnarB83/ash-documentation/docs/_build/html/_sources/basics.rst.txt

 Running script directly in the shell
 ######################################

-For a simple job we can just run the script directly
+For a very simple short job we can just run the script directly

 .. code-block:: shell

     python3 ashtest.py

 The output will be written to standard output (i.e. your shell).
-You can redirect the output to a file.
+To save the output it is better to redirect the output to a file.

 .. code-block:: shell

     python3 ashtest.py >& ashtest.out

+For a really long job you would typically submit a jobscript to a queuing system instead.

 #####################################################
 Interactive ASH in a REPL or iPython environment